Home > Bed + Bath > Blankets > Vintage Style Sofa Throw

-We’re thrilled to have been selected to be part of this spring’s Amy Butler Alchemy Fashion Look Book and Trunk Show.
-Rowan Fabrics put together this fantastic idea to promote Amy’s Alchemy Studio Collection.
-They tapped ten prominent designers and asked each to come up with a special project using one of the new Alchemy substrates.
-Some of our amazing Look Book partners-in-design include Betz White, Amy Barickman, Cal Patch and Linda Lee.
-Sew4Home was awarded a home décor project, and we chose to work with voile and Amy’s brand new cotton linen.
-Our resulting Sofa Throw features a wonderful zig zag patchwork technique and lusciously long bullion fringe.
+Our Sofa Throw features two unique substrates – voile and linen – in a wonderful zig zag patchwork and with lusciously long bullion fringe at either end.
 It’s reminiscent of the popular furniture covers of the 1930s and ’40s, which tended to be longer and thinner than what you find today.
 One or more of these heavy throws adorned the back of a couch or chair in nearly every home of the era as a prominent decorating accent.
-The combination of colors and textures in the Alchemy fabrics we selected have a beautifully vintage feel, but with a modern infusion of pattern and design.
+The combination of colors and textures we selected have a beautifully vintage feel, but with a modern infusion of pattern and design.
 These fabrics originally came from the Alchemy collection by Amy Butler for FreeSpirit Fabrics.

-The zig zag technique on the front of our throw looks much more intricate and complex than it really is.
+The zig zag effect on the front of our throw looks much more intricate and complex than it really is.
 We think you’ll be genuinely pleased with how simple it is to create.
-Also, if you’re a quilter, you’re probably used to only working with traditional cottons.
-We had a lot of fun dabbling in different substrates.
-It’s great to expand your horizons and bring these beautiful textures into quilting, home décor, garments and crafts.

 One of the things that made the stitching easier was our decision to use a fusible batting.
 By adhering the more slippery, stretchy voile to a fusible batting, there was virtually no distortion when the final quilting was done.